stevenh6696/recipes/dessert/lemon_bar.md

 - Don't let the filling go down the sides or it will stick like crazy
 - Probably use way less sugar next time
 - used a mixture of brown sugar and powdered sugar for the filling; makes it a lot more bread-like (would not recommend)
+- use a whisk to mix the filling, it makes a foamy layer on top that gets nice and crispy when baked